gvec-group/gvec/JOSS_paper/paper.md

 # Statement of need

-MHD equilibrium solutions are the basis for a number of high fidelity plasma physics models and associated codes.
+MHD equilibrium solutions are the basis for a number of high-fidelity plasma physics models and associated codes.
 For example, they provide the initial conditions for linear and nonlinear MHD solvers (e.g. CASTOR3D [@puchmayr2023helical], CAS3D [@nuehrenberg1991], Jorek3D [@nikulsin2022jorek3d], Struphy [@holderied_possanner_wang_2021], M3D-C1 [@jardinTriangularFiniteElement2004]), or the magnetic field for particle orbit tracing (e.g. SIMPLE [@albert_kasilov_kernbichler_2020]) and turbulence simulations (e.g. BOUT++ [@Shanahan_Bold_Dudson_2024], GENE [@navarro2020global]).

 3D MHD equilibria are directly used to analyse potential stellarator configurations in optimisation frameworks, such as SIMSOPT [@Landreman2021] or STELLOPT [@doecode_12551].